12 Top-Rated Things to Do in Rockford, Illinois

 Tinker Swiss Cottage Museum and Gardens | Photo Copyright: Brad Lane

 Robert Hall Tinker, the 1875 mayor of Rockford, wore many hats in the development of the Rockford community.
-Today, one of the most tangible parts of his legacy can be found at his Swiss Cottage overlooking Kent Creek.
+Today, one of the most tangible parts of his legacy is found at his Swiss Cottage overlooking Kent Creek.

 Inspired by Swiss architecture from a trip to Europe, Tinker and his family began building the cottage in 1865.
 The estate covers 27 manicured acres and includes an inspiring view overlooking Kent Creek.
 This Victorian home is now on the National Register of Historic Places.